mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Munger once described airlines industry as “marginal cost with wings”.

 > Over the years, we’ve tried to figure out why the competition in some markets gets sort of rational from the investor’s point of view so that the shareholders do well, and in other markets, there’s destructive competition that destroys shareholder wealth.
 If it’s a pure commodity like airline seats, you can understand why no one makes any money.
-As we sit here, just think of what airlines have given to the world—safe travel, greater experience, time with your loved ones, you name it.
-Yet, the net amount of money that’s been made by the shareholders of airlines since Kitty Hawk, is now a negative figure—a substantial negative figure.
+As we sit here, just think of what airlines have given to the world-safe travel, greater experience, time with your loved ones, you name it.
+Yet, the net amount of money that’s been made by the shareholders of airlines since Kitty Hawk, is now a negative figure-a substantial negative figure.
 Competition was so intense that, once it was unleashed by deregulation, it ravaged shareholder wealth in the airline business.

 Marginal analysis can be used to analyze information consumption.
 Some might call it knowledge.
 There is a marginal return to information, and it often reaches zero, or even negative.
 The marginal return of information is the relationship between a “unit” increase in information and the value created by that new knowledge.
 A student who has never read a book on Computer Science, but picks it up for the first time, the marginal value of information is high.
 However with every additional textbook on Computer Science, there are diminishing returns to be seen.
 The marginal value of each additional textbook gets smaller and smaller.
 Understanding this ensures there are downside to consuming more.